msalehisedeh/smart-console/README.md

 # Welcome to Smart Console!

 Have you ever been in need of suppressing console logs?
 Have you thought of a tool that can help you suppress logs based on type, caller, level, or anything else that I cannot think of?
+And what if you just want to watch for occurance of a log?
-You can use this tool to have your application make it all happen.
+You can use this tool to have your application do all of that and maybe a bit more!

-**NOTE** This tool is not able to override native logs that are issued by zone.js.
+**NOTE** http related 403, 500, ... logs are issued natively by zon.js as a result this tool has no control over them.

 **I appreciate comments and ideas to make this tool versatile.**